A Morning Prayer and a Forgotten Name

 God honours faithfulness in hidden places.
 You don’t have to be seen by the world to be heard by God.

-Take a moment today to reflect:
+Take a Moment to Reflect

 Where can I create a personal “tent of meeting” with God this week?